 How to get past the gatekeeper in sales

 Without question, the gatekeeper is the most daunting designation in sales.
-If the gatekeeper does not like you then you’re probably not meeting the boss or presenting your pitch.
+If they do not like you then you’re probably not meeting the boss or presenting your pitch.

 They may not be the decision-makers but they are very important in getting you to the decision-makers.

-In fact, gatekeepers can be a valuable resource loaded with vital information.
+In fact, they can be a valuable resource loaded with vital information.
 They’ll know your prospect’s schedule, phone number and other contact information, social media profiles and aliases, and much more.

 With the right strategy, you’ll be able to utilize the information bank to your advantage.

-If you still fail to get past the gatekeeper.
+If you still fail to get past them.
 Use the other tips outlined here to contact your prospects directly, introduce yourself on social media, use email finder tools to get their contacts, and more.